 People are extremely distressed and suffering and staring at one another with dreadful premonitions.
-Today Jesus tells us what kind of mission we must accomplish in this world as the children of God while waiting for the Second Coming of Jesus.
+Today Jesus tells us what kind of mission we must accomplish in this world as the children of God.

 First, the kingdom of God is within you (20-21).